 Michele supports the back-end architecture of BIOPAMA, analyses geospatial data and contributes to the construction of DOPA indicators.
 He joined the Joint Research Centre in 2000 and, since then, he has been developing IT platforms on desertification, soil degradation, ecosystem services and nuclear safeguards, including the Ecosystem Service Partnership (ESP) in use in BIOPAMA.

 CONSERVATION TOOLS COORDINATOR

 Andrew is a conservation data scientist and regional contact point for the Pacific in BIOPAMA.
 He develops analysis and indicators on species within protected areas and develops some of the infrastructure and services used in the regional and ACP-wide Reference Information Systems.
 He joined the JRC to work on global species and water management after winning the prestigious ESRI Conservation Mapping Competition in 2011.

-James leads the technical development of this website and contributes to the development of the Reference Information Systems for BIOPAMA at the Joint Research Centre.
+James leads the technical development of this website and contributes to the development of the regional and ACP-wide Reference Information Systems for BIOPAMA at the Joint Research Centre since the beginning of the project in 2011.
 He uses his expertise in the Drupal Content Management Framework to do so.
 Previously, James was working for the Royal Museum for Central Africa in Belgium.

 Project Leader, DOPA COORDINATOR

 Grégoire is a zoologist with 20 years of experience in developing environmental information systems for monitoring & modeling.
 Grégoire heads the Global Conservation And Development (GCAD) project of the JRC which is including DOPA, BIOPAMA and eConservation.
 He coordinates the developments of the Digital Observatory for Protected Areas (DOPA), many of which are used in BIOPAMA.